djcloudking/djcloudking/README.md

 This is like my introduction to you.

 🔭 I am Djakaridia Kone, also known as DJ.
+I am a Technology Enthusiast.
+I have touched almost everything in IT: Help Desk, Desktop Support, System Administration, QA testing, Cloud Engineering, AI/ML, and many more.

-I am a Cloud Engineer, Cloud consultant, Educator, Mentor, & Advocate with experience in Cloud Consulting, DevOps, Cloud Infrastructure & Cloud Operations.
+🌱 This GitHub profile is focused on showing my work in Consulting, Education, Advocacy & Mentorship in Cloud, DevOps, Infrastructure & Cloud Operations.

-🌱 I am now eager to show you my journey and personal projects, outside of work.

 ---